Orlando Medical Assistant Technician Grad Turns His Passion for Helping Others into a New Career

 “Always give your best effort, always ask questions and never give up.”

-This has been Jose Angel Cajigas Lopez’s mantra ever since enrolling in the Medical Assistant Technician program at Florida Career College (FCC) in Orlando – an approach to life and to school has helped him overcome challenges as he pursued a new career in healthcare.
+This has been Jose Angel Cajigas Lopez’s mantra ever since enrolling in the Medical Assistant Training Program at Florida Career College (FCC) in Orlando – an approach to life and to school has helped him overcome challenges as he pursued a new career in healthcare.

 Jose entered the Medical Assistant Technician program eager to learn and determined to succeed.